Luca-0104/CinemaManagementSystem/Analyse/README.md

-# This is a Delaration of the part2
+# This is a Declaration of the part2

 ## Our group chose to complete the second part of this assignment based on the **sample solution**.